LouisSavoie/horizontal-template/instructions.md

 8. All Sections (being used)
     * Replace text
     * Replace images
-    * Change classes of sections to 'on' if you are using it or 'off' if you are not.
+    * Change classes of sections to 'off' if you are not using them.
     * Change classes of sections to 'solid' for solid color or 'image' for image background.
     * Change classes of sections to 'o1' - 'o20' to reorder them.
 Set to 'o100' to send to the bottom.
+    * Change classes of any elements to 'off' to hide them.

 **Sections**
+* Title
-* Title - Optional image - change class to 'On'
+    * image - Logo.
+    * h2 - Brand or other title.
+    * p - Quote, slogan, or message.
-* Menu -
+* Menu
+    *
 * Products -
 * Services -
 * Projects -